Frequently Asked Questions

 3. If ADHD is diagnosed, exam by medical provider, which may include labs and EKG, will be needed.

-4. An appointment with a medical provider will need to be scheduled every 3 months.
+4. An appointment with a medical provider will need to be scheduled every 3 months to ensure comprehensive treatment.

-Q: How can I obtain a prescription refill for a medication used to treat ADHD or ADD?
+Q: How can I obtain a prescription refill for a medication used to treat ADHD?

-1. A copy of previous records with diagnostic testing needs to be sent to counseling services, to the attention of Dr. Kevin Powers.
+1. A copy of previous records with diagnostic testing needs to be sent to counseling services, to the attention of Dr. Rebecka Tompkins.
 Fax: 402-280-1859.

 2. If documentation is sufficient, Counseling Services will forward a recommendation to Health Services.